 ^{} The quoted reserves exclude those at dormant sites and at one stalled ROMP site where planning permission has been suspended.
-As far as possible they also exclude material that is likely to be utilised for non-aggregate purposes (e.g. cement production, building stone, silica sand or steel making).
+The reserves at those sites are counted separately, as required by MTAN 1, and are presented in Table 3.8, below.
+As far as possible the reserves quoted above also exclude material that is likely to be utilised for non-aggregate purposes (e.g. cement production, building stone, silica sand or steel making).
 Lists of currently active and inactive, as well as dormant or suspended sites within each Region are provided in the Regional Appendices.